Time Zones in Colombia

 what is the dialing code for Colombia?

 The international dialing code for Colombia is +57.
-If you are calling Colombia from abroad for business, travel, or customer support, you need to enter +57 before the local number.
+If you are calling a Colombian mobile or landline number from abroad, you begin with +57 before the local number, which is useful for business calls, hotel confirmations, and customer support contact.